JoshuaEwuoso/joshuaewuoso/README.md

 ### Hi there 👋

+Full Stack Web Development Fellow at Pursuit; an intensive 12-month Software Engineering fellowship with a 9% acceptance rate.
+I plan to utilize my practices here to create a new wave of diversity within the tech industry with skills such as JavaScript, CSS and pair programming.

+My time away from programming is used for hobbies like archery, watching anime and cycling.

+If you want to know more about me, send me a message or reach out to me at joshuaewuoso@pursuit.org

 <!--
 **JoshuaEwuoso/joshuaewuoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.